jonasoesch/p9/paper.md

 Previous studies have found that the majority of people are unable to correctly interpret complex visualizations.
 (TODO:source) According to these authors, the "safe" visualizations are bar charts, line charts, scatterplots and maps (>>see visualization literacy) This finding is supported by our analysis of narrative visualization online who also almost exclusively use these simpler visualizations (>>see a simple model) As we didn't want participants to fail because they couldn't read the single charts in the first place, we have decided to limit the experiment to line charts and stacked area charts.
 In our pilot studies, these chart types have been "safe", even though the stacked area chart posed problems to some of the participants in the experiment (>> see Results).
 One chart type that was excluded based on pilot data was the *slope chart*.

-### Design differences

-In order to counterbalance for effects

 ### Interactivity

 Another factor to control was interactivity.
 Prior work who has demonstrated positive effects of animated transitions often involved higher levels of interactivity compared to the static transitions.
 (TODO:source) But interactivity has been shown to have benefits in itself, for example for learning.
 (TODO:source) All transitions were therefore designed to be totally reader controlled.
 By scrolling down, readers could advance to the next chart, by scrolling up, they could go back to the previous chart.
 There are also discussions about the proper duration of animated transitions in the literature (TODO:sources), which we intended to avoid equally by making the animation duration controllable through scrolling.
 This is coherent with what we have found in our analysis of narrative visualization (>>Analysis of narrative visualizations)